 For IEEE publications, academic conferences, and formal technical venues

-His approach enables computing infrastructure collectively owned and governed by users rather than centralized entities, operating 450+ AI endpoints across 5 global data centers.
-McCoy's implementation-focused methodology consistently moves from concept to practice—whether implementing mathematical consensus for community governance in Kelso, Washington (97% approval), creating policy analysis frameworks, or transforming theoretical models into working infrastructure that democratically governs technology rather than being governed by it.
+His implementation-focused methodology consistently moves from concept to operational validation - whether implementing mathematical consensus for community governance in Kelso, Washington (97% approval), creating policy analysis frameworks through Data4America, or transforming theoretical models into working infrastructure that democratically governs technology rather than being governed by it.

 For book contributions, comprehensive profiles, and in-depth interviews (300+ words)

-Chris McCoy created the STORE protocol to address the defining challenge of our technological century: ensuring powerful AI tools serve democratic participation rather than corporate concentration.
-His Byzantine Fault Tolerant Democracy protocol has governed $28.03 million in real economic decisions over 8 years with zero constitutional violations, operating 450+ AI endpoints across 5 global data centers.
+Chris McCoy created the STORE protocol to ensure AI tools serve democratic participation rather than corporate concentration.
+His Byzantine Fault Tolerant Democracy protocol has governed $30 million over 8 years with zero constitutional violations, operating 2,500+ AI endpoints across 5 global data centers.

 For the main STORE website, corporate materials, and investor presentations (150-200 words)